T

 $15–$25

-Shredded potatoes pan-fried until crispy and golden, often served as a side or a main with toppings like fried eggs or cheese.
+Shredded potatoes pan-fried until golden brown and crispy, often served as a side or a main with toppings like fried egg, cheese, or bacon.
 It's a fundamental Swiss comfort food.

 Zürcher Geschnetzeltes

 Thinly sliced veal in a creamy mushroom and white wine sauce, traditionally served with Rösti.
-While originating from Zurich, it's a popular and well-executed dish throughout the region.
+While originating from Zurich, it's a classic found in good Swiss restaurants across the region.

 Where to try: Restaurant Chalet